Which of the following methods can be used to determine the densi... | Study Prep in Pearson+

 1

-Understand that to find the density of an object, you need two key measurements: the mass of the object and the volume it occupies.
+Understand that to find the density of an object, you need to know two key properties: its mass and its volume.
+These can be measured using appropriate tools such as a balance for mass and a graduated cylinder or ruler for volume.

-Recognize that the correct method involves dividing the mass by the volume, as this ratio tells you how much mass is present per unit volume.
+Recognize that adding mass and volume together or subtracting volume from mass does not provide a meaningful physical quantity related to density, as these operations combine different units and properties.

-Evaluate the other options: subtracting volume from mass, multiplying mass by volume, or adding mass and volume do not correspond to the physical definition of density and thus are incorrect.
+Similarly, multiplying mass by volume results in a unit that does not correspond to density, so this method is incorrect for determining density.

 Watch next